OCA/e-commerce/website_sale_stock_product_matrix/readme/USAGE.md

-Just open an storable matrix product and the stock will show up there.
+Simply open a storable matrix product, enable the option to display the product's stock, and the stock will appear for each variant in the cart addition wizard.